Shonkware/DroidModLoader/README.md

 ## Why This Project Exists

-Mobile and container-based Bethesda modding still has major tooling gaps.
+Mobile and container based Bethesda modding still has major tooling gaps.

 Many users attempting these workflows end up manually copying files, guessing at folder structure, troubleshooting blind conflicts, and rebuilding setups from scratch when something goes wrong.
 DroidModLoader exists to reduce that friction and make the process more understandable for both new and experienced users.

-The long-term aim is a mod manager that is practical, transparent, and grounded in real-world Android modding constraints.
+The long term aim is a mod manager that is practical, transparent, and grounded in real-world Android modding constraints.

 ---